boytchev/suica/docs/user-guide-drawings.md

 lineTo( 𝑥, 𝑦 );
 ```

-This command moves the virtual pen along a straight line from its current
+The `lineTo` command moves the virtual pen along a straight line from its current
 location to (`x`,`y`) and adds that line to the current path.
 This is used to
 define straignt line sections of the path.
 By default the both `x` and `y` are
 0. In HTML `center` can be split into individual parameters `x` and `y`.